 Clinical trials are expensive and difficult to design and implement and can take many years to complete, and their outcomes are inherently uncertain.
-Our research and development expenses amounted to \$21.1 million and \$42.1 million in 2020 and 2021, respectively.
+Our research and development expenses amounted to US\$42.1 million, US\$54.5 million, and US\$27.2 million, for the years ended December 31, 2021, 2022 and six months ended June 30, 2023, respectively.
 With our further exploration of potential new drug candidates and indication expansion of our current drug candidates, we may need more capital to support our R&D activities.
 If we are unable to obtain sufficient capital resources in a timely manner, our clinical process may be adversely impacted.
 We could also face difficulties due to any number of reasons including, but not limited to, regulatory delay, complexities of analytical testing technology, shortage of clinical trial material supply, and health epidemics, such as the recent COVID-19 pandemic.
 For a detailed discussion about the impact from COVID-19 on our clinical development, see "- We may face force majeure risks, including the recent COVID-19 outbreak."